simonecorsi/awesome/README.md

 *   [unicef/react-org-chart](https://github.com/unicef/react-org-chart) - Component for displaying an org chart for a large organization.
 Supports lazy load and export.

+*   [hotwired/turbo](https://github.com/hotwired/turbo) - The speed of a single-page web application without having to write any JavaScript

 *   [TheAlgorithms/JavaScript](https://github.com/TheAlgorithms/JavaScript) - Algorithms and Data Structures implemented in JavaScript for beginners, following best practices.

 *   [tschaub/es-main](https://github.com/tschaub/es-main) - Test if an ES module is run directly (require.main replacement)